Stress Management using Native American Medicine and Meditations

-The Empowerment $aga is a series of stories to engage youth 14-18 years of age in developing basic financial skills so they will learn how to build and preserve their own financial wealth.
+The Empowerment $aga is a series of six stories to engage youth 14-18 years of age in developing basic financial skills so they will learn how to build and preserve their own financial wealth.
 These stories, offered in colorful comic-style graphics, are reservation-based in order to bring "home" to Native youth the message of handling their finances from an early age.
 The project was funded by The Department of Interior and the Office of the Trust for the American Indian (OST).
+The comics are free downloads.

-This is a small class in which I teach to weave with artificial sinew.
+This is workshop, the student will learn how to weave with artificial sinew.
 I furnish all the materials for a 5” dream catcher.

 The art of Storytelling — Through the art of storytelling, we can convey important ways, using storytelling as a teaching tool.
 In todays world we are inundated with storytelling.
 The key is to choose which medium to learn from.
 This workshop will help learning how to use storytelling as a teacher, using creativity and your life experiences.